SSI Eligibility Requirements For Children

 Can I Appeal An Application Denial?

-If your child has been denied SSI benefits, don't give up!
+If your child has been denied SSI benefits, do not give up!
 Many claims are initially denied.
-At Phillips Disability, our experienced attorneys can guide you through the appeals process and help your child get the benefits he or she deserves.
+At Dayes Law Firm PC, our experienced SSI lawyers can guide you through the appeals process and help your child get the benefits he or she deserves.

-At Phillips Disability, P.C., our experienced Supplemental Security Income attorneys understand SSI eligibility requirements for children, and will help you navigate the complicated waters of disability claims.
+At Dayes Law Firm PC, our experienced Supplemental Security Income attorneys understand SSI eligibility requirements for children, and will help you navigate the complicated waters of disability claims.